htc502/map/README.md

     make -f makefile

-a file called .pathmark.db will be generated in $HOME dir
+a file called .pathmark.db will be generated in $HOME dir on the first run of this widget

 #### Compile under windows

-the source code was tested with codeblock 13.12 using mingw-gcc(gcc ver4.7.1 32bit)
+the source code was tested with codeblock 13.12 using mingw-gcc(gcc ver4.7.1 32bit),
+to use it under win, envir variable named HOME should be avilable(right click My Computer-> properties->advanced->enviroment variable)

 examples: